Scientific Methodology: How Theories Interpret Facts | KMPhysicaHub

 Understanding the relationship between theories and facts is crucial in physics as it forms the basis for constructing, validating, and evolving scientific knowledge.

-Gravity-understanding the concept of fact
+Gravity-understanding the concept of facts

 Now let’s embark on the exciting adventure of knowing Gravitation, from facts/observations, hypotheses, theories, to Laws of Science.
 Gravity is an excellent topic that emerged under the great influence of Sir Isaac Newton and Albert Einstein.

-Introduction to Gravitation
+Introduction to Gravitation:

 Gravity is one of the primary forces in the universe that plays a role for existence and formation of the entire universe.
 From maintaining mankind on the surface of the Earth to controlling the movement of astronomical bodies in the context of the universe, gravity is indispensable.
 Modern knowledge of gravity is a result of many centuries of observations, speculations, and mathematical modeling.